Raj Somadeva

-Delgahawaththage Raj Kumar Somadeva (born 31 October 1960) is a Senior Professor in Archaeology at the Postgraduate Institute of Archaeology, University of Kelaniya in Sri Lanka, and a Senior Fellow of the Sri Lanka Council of Archaeologists.
+Delgahawaththage Raj Kumar Somadeva (born 01 November 1960) is a Senior Professor in Archaeology at the Postgraduate Institute of Archaeology, University of Kelaniya in Sri Lanka, and a Senior Fellow of the Sri Lanka Council of Archaeologists.
 He has received the Charles Wallace Research Fellowship from the Institute of Archeology at University College London in 2005.

 Early life

-Delgahawaththage Raj Kumar Somadeva was born on 31 October 1960 in Wellawaya, Sri Lanka.
-He is the eldest among a family of six children.
+Delgahawaththage Raj Kumar Somadeva was born on 01 November 1960 in Wellawaya, Sri Lanka.
+He is the eldest among a family of six children born to a Tamil mother and a Sinhala father.

 As his father was a government public servant, the family moved around the country, and he therefore had to switch schools regularly.
-As a result, he had attended Poojapitiya Madhya Maha Vidyalaya, Nivithigala Sumana Maha Vidyalaya, Ehaliyagoda Dharmapala Vidyalaya, Hidellana Sivali Madhya Maha Vidyalaya, Minuwangoda Nalanda Vidyalaya, Pitipana Roman Catholic Vidyalaya, Kalutara Holycross College and eventually Kalutara Vidyalaya.
+As a result, he had attended Poojapitiya Madhya Maha Vidyalaya, Nivithigala Sumana Maha Vidyalaya, Ehaliyagoda Dharmapala Vidyalaya, Hidellana Sivali Madhya Maha Vidyalaya, Minuwangoda Nalanda Vidyalaya, Pitipana Roman Catholic Vidyalaya, Kalutara Holy Cross College and eventually Kalutara Vidyalaya.

 Higher education

 He received his Bachelor of Arts degree in Archaeology in 1986, and in 1994 earned his Master of Philosophy degree in the same discipline, both from the University of Kelaniya.
 In 2006 he obtained his Doctor of Philosophy degree in Archaeology from the Department of Archaeology and Ancient History at Uppsala University in Sweden.

 He is a student of Professor Senake Bandaranayake, and Professor Paul Sinclair at the Uppsala University.